Reina-Kawai/Reina-Kawai.github.io/_pages/about.md

 Welcome!
 ======
 I am a Ph.D. candidate in Economics at the University of Washington.
-I am an applied macroeconomist with interests primarily lie in the field of applied econometrics, macroeconomics, forecasting, and growth.
-My passion is to develop policy implications through a theory-based empirical approach.
+I am a theoretical macroeconomist with interests in the field of wealth inequality, housing and heterogenous agent DSGEs, monetary policy and applied econometrics.
+My research aims to develop structural models motivated by empirics which have practical monetary & fiscal policy implications.

-I am on the job market during the 2022-2023 academic year and am available for interviews.

 Curriculum Vitae
 ------
- # Please find my Curriculum Vitae [here](https://Reina-Kawai.github.io/files/econ_reina_cv.pdf).
+Please find my Curriculum Vitae [here](https://Rajarshi-Datta.github.io/files/econ_raj_cv.pdf).

 References